 Typically, all dogs have demodectic mange mites.
 However, a strong immune system keeps them in check and in doing so, the dog does not display symptoms.
 However, when the immune system is compromised, the mites get the upper hand and “mange” becomes evident.
 When a skin scraping is looked at under a microscope, there must be a certain number of mites seen to be considered “mange”.

 In newborn puppies, these mites spread from contact with mom through skin to skin or fur to fur contact.
 Puppies can contract the mange from their mother through snuggling or nursing.
 These mites are not transmitted or shared through various animals or people.
 They are typically “host adapted” (Wikipedia) tells us they stay within their specific animal type, dogs can only contract Demodex canis, and cats can only contract the feline mange mite etc. (no need to worry about catching these from your pup!)

 Since Demodex tends to show more in dogs with depleted immune systems, it stands to reason that boosting the immune system is the first step to avoid and even conquer demodex.
-An easy way to lift the immune function is to make sure your dog gets plenty of meat protein, Omega 3 and Omega 6 fatty acids, and limited intake or exposure to grains or carbs.
+An easy way to lift the immune function is to make sure your dog gets plenty of meat protein, Omega 3 and Omega 6 fatty acids.
+Limit intake of grains and carbs.
 (These tend to feed the natural yeast in the body and lead to an overgrowth, which can be a nasty problem in itself to get rid of.)
 Click Here to learn about ways to fight a yeast infection.

-Last but not least, adding required nutrients to raise and build up immune function is a great way to combat mange or yeast in the body.
+Last but not least, adding required nutrients to raise and build up immune function is the best way to combat mange or yeast in the body.